SCAI-BIO/covid-NDD-comorbidity-NLP/README.md

   - Query the Neo4j database.
   - Get general statistics about nodes, triple and pathways, and analyze them.

+## Notebooks

+### 1. `analyze-neo4j.ipynb`
+- **Purpose**: Analyzes the knowledge graph loaded to Neo4j to extract insights.
+- **Key Features**:
+  - Counts nodes and edges in the graph.
+  - Executes community detection algorithms like Louvain using Neo4j's Graph Data Science (GDS) library.
+  - Retrieves and visualizes properties of detected clusters
+- **Usage**:
+  Open the Jupyter Notebook and follow the instructions to:
+  - Query the Neo4j database.
+  - Get general statistics about nodes, triple and pathways, and analyze them.

 ### 2. `import-neo4j-all-dbs.ipynb`
 - **Purpose**: These scripts are designed to upload multiple databases into Neo4j, providing a streamlined workflow for graph-based data integration and analysis.
-A key requirement for using this script is the bel_json_import package, which is specifically developed to convert BEL (Biological Expression Language) data into the eBEL (enhanced BEL) format.
-This conversion ensures seamless integration and analysis of complex biological networks within Neo4j and other graph-based platforms.

-To successfully use this script, the data extracted from each database must be properly formatted and made accessible before initiating the upload process to Neo4j.
-Due to privacy concerns associated with the databases, the data is not included in this repository.
+- **Prerequisites**:
+  - bel_json_import package for BEL data conversion to eBEL format
+  - Properly formatted database extracts
 - **Key Features**:
-- Efficiently import graph data into Neo4j using a common schema.
+  - Efficiently import graph data into Neo4j using a common schema
+  - Seamless integration of complex biological networks
+  - Privacy-aware data handling
 - **Usage**:
-- Open the notebook (import-neo4j-all-dbs.ipynb) in Jupyter Notebook or JupyterLab.
-Put the data in the required palces, and run each cell specific to each source to upload files.
+  - Open the notebook in Jupyter Notebook or JupyterLab
+  - Place data in required locations
+  - Run cells specific to each source

-### 3. 'hypothesis-graph-database-upload.py'
+### 3. `hypothesis-graph-database-upload.ipynb`
+- **Purpose**: Manages the upload of hypothesis-based graph data to Neo4j.
+- **Key Features**:
+  - Dedicated notebook for hypothesis data integration
+  - Structured data validation
+  - Automated graph relationship creation
+- **Usage**:
+  - Open in Jupyter environment
+  - Configure data paths
+  - Execute cells sequentially

 - **Purpose**: